papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 ## Running Tests

-To run the tests by using Native provider, you can use the `zombienet` binary.
+To run the tests using the local provider (`native`), you can use the Zombienet binary.
 The binary will read the test files and execute the tests defined in the DSL.
 The binary will output the results of the tests in the console.

 ```bash
 zombienet -p native test <INSERT_TEST_FILE_NAME>